 He had a few narrow escapes, but his trusty revolver proved up to the task of deterring pursuers.
-Eventually, he settled on the anonymity of London in the company of Mrs. Thompson.
-In the capital he set himself up as a dealer in musical instruments, but his real occupation was burglary.
+Eventually, he moved to the anonymity of London in the company of Mrs. Thompson.
+In the capital, he set himself up as a dealer in musical instruments, but his real occupation was burglary.

 His businesses flourished and he was able to buy two adjoining houses in Greenwich; one for himself and Thompson, and one for Mrs. Peace and son Willie.
 Cozy.

 Residents of south London were soon alarmed at the number of burglaries taking place.
 Then, in the middle of the night of October 10, 1878, a patrolling policeman saw a light suddenly appear in a house in Blackheath.
 Another officer rang the front doorbell while Constable Robinson secured the rear of the house.
 Peace came bolting out of the dining-room window.
 He shouted at Robinson “Keep back, or by God I’ll shoot you!”

 The policeman was made of stern stuff and with bullets flying past his head he grappled Peace to the ground and held on although sustaining a bullet through his arm.

 Charles Peace was placed in custody, although the authorities did not know yet who they had caught.
 The police soon realized they had a man on their hands who was wanted in Sheffield for the murder of Arthur Dyson.